 Meeting notices, ordinance adoptions and other information are posted on three town bulletin boards.
-The bulletin boards are located in the driveway of Homburg Farms between 4161 and 4167 CTH TT, at the Town Hall, and on Lonely Lane near Hwy N. Meeting notices are officially posted on this website on the home page and the Town Board Meetings link on the upper left hand side of this page.
+The bulletin boards are located in the driveway of Homburg Farms between 4161 and 4167 CTH TT, at the Town Hall, and on Lonely Lane near Hwy N. Meeting notices are also officially posted on this website.

 2016 Fall Partisan Primary: